 “So when you’re thinking about your career,” advises Grant, “the best place to start is not to follow your passion.”
 Follow your curiosity into a job where you think you’ll learn the most, gain useful skills, and then build your passion over time.

 Quoting some useful advice from Oprah Winfrey “Your job is not always going to fulfill you… and the number one lesson I could offer you where your work is concerned is this; Become so skilled, so vigilant, so flat-out fantastic at what you do that your talent cannot be dismissed.”

 Career exploration services, such at those offered at JVS Toronto, can help you build a clear picture of what will make you feel happy and fulfilled in your career by identifying jobs that align with your interests, skills, personality and values.

 Whether you’re still in school or already working, it’s never too late to put yourself on the path to a career you love.

-To know if you could benefit from Career Exploration, contact us at 416-649-1600 or email@example.com.
+To know if you could benefit from Career Exploration, visit our website and contact us.